 But that’s not the only problem.
 Continue reading

-20th century, academia, Catharine MacKinnon, gender, Georg Simmel, Hans-Georg Gadamer, identity, Immanuel Kant, interview, John Locke, Karl Marx, Martin Heidegger, Monty Python, music, qualitative individualism, race, Romanticism, Stefani Ruper, United States, virtue ethics
+20th century, academia, Catharine MacKinnon, Friedrich Nietzsche, gender, generations, Georg Simmel, Hans-Georg Gadamer, identity, Immanuel Kant, interview, John Locke, Karl Marx, Martin Heidegger, Monty Python, music, qualitative individualism, race, Ralph Waldo Emerson, Romanticism, Stefani Ruper, United States, virtue ethics

 Stefani Ruper interviewed me for her video podcast a while ago, and the interview is now live.
 It focuses on the topic of qualitative individualism, elaborating on ideas from my earlier series of posts.
 It gets into some topics that are a bit more intense than I’ve covered on the blog in recent years, but I’m pleased with it.
 Thanks to Stefani for this opportunity.